Preserving Semantics in Textual Adversarial Attacks: Experiments

-The attacked model is a roBERTa-based \citep{liuRoBERTaRobustlyOptimized2019} model (same as the model used for the offensive tweets dataset) trained on 58M tweets and fine-tuned for offensive language identification with the TweetEval benchmark \citep{barbieriTweetEvalUnifiedBenchmark2020}.
+The attacked model is a roBERTa-based \cite{liuRoBERTaRobustlyOptimized2019} model (same as the model used for the offensive tweets dataset) trained on 58M tweets and fine-tuned for offensive language identification with the TweetEval benchmark \cite{barbieriTweetEvalUnifiedBenchmark2020}.

-\paragraph{Rotten tomatoes.} The rotten tomatoes dataset is a movie review dataset with 5,331 positive and 5,331 negative processed sentences from Rotten Tomatoes movie reviews \citep{pangSeeingStarsExploiting2005}.
+\paragraph{Rotten tomatoes.} The rotten tomatoes dataset is a movie review dataset with 5331 positive and 5331 negative processed sentences from Rotten Tomatoes movie reviews \cite{pangSeeingStarsExploiting2005}.
 We used a subset of 1000 sentences from the training split of the dataset for our attack.

-The attacked model is the uncased base DistilBERT \citep{sanhDistilBERTDistilledVersion2020} model fine-tuned on the rotten tomatoes dataset.
+The attacked model is a roBERTa \cite{liuRoBERTaRobustlyOptimized2019} model fine-tuned on the rotten tomatoes dataset.

-\paragraph{Yelp reviews.} The Yelp review data set is a data set for binary sentiment classification \citep{zhangCharacterlevelConvolutionalNetworks2015}.
-It contains a set of 560000 highly polar yelp reviews for training and 38000 for testing.
+\paragraph{Yelp reviews.} The Yelp review dataset is a dataset for binary sentiment classification \cite{zhangCharacterlevelConvolutionalNetworks2015}.
+It contains a set of 560,000 highly polar Yelp reviews for training and 38,000 for testing.
 It consists of Yelp reviews extracted from the 2015 Yelp Challenge data.

-The attacked model is a roBERTa \citep{liuRoBERTaRobustlyOptimized2019} model fine-tuned on binary sentiment classifcation from Yelp polarity.
+The attacked model is a roBERTa \cite{liuRoBERTaRobustlyOptimized2019} model fine-tuned on binary sentiment classification from Yelp polarity.